Assistance programs in Annapolis and Anne Arundel County.

 Annapolis area residents may receive a grant for rental costs as well as other living expenses that renters may have.
 These may be utilities for water or heating costs, transportation costs for a job, credit repair and others.
 More on eviction and rehousing in Anne Arundel County.

-Clothes, household supplies, and free school items may be provided at no cost to qualified families.
-There are over 10 clothing closets and low cost thrift stores in the region which residents can turn too.
+Free clothes, household supplies, furniture, and free school items may be provided at no cost to qualified families.
+There are over 10 clothing closets, furniture and low cost thrift stores in the region which residents can turn too.
 There can also be furniture for a new apartment or back to school uniforms for children.
-Read more.
+Read more on free clothes, furniture, and school supplies in Anne Arundel County.

 Crofton Christian Caring Council is a partnership of local churches and religious groups.
 Assistance is offered for people in Gambrills, Crofton, and Crownsville.
 Any cash and funds are combined by the group of churches, and people can only receive help from one charity.